San Lorenzo de Almagro (basketball): Beginning and golden years

 San Lorenzo affiliated to the Argentine Association in the 1930s decade, and won a large number of championships from the 1930s to the 1970s, being nicknamed The Cathedral of Basketball.
 1942 was the year when San Lorenzo achieved its first titles, winning the Torneo Apertura (Opening Tournament) and the Official championship, organised by the Buenos Aires Basketball Association.
 One year later, the team won another Apertura title, and they then won the 1946, 1949, and 1950 Apertura official titles.
 The club's most notable players of that era were Alfredo Belli, Salvador Capece, and Alberto Trama.
 Other notable members of the team were Armando Bo and Francisco Sommariva.

 In 1951, San Lorenzo played against The Harlem Globetrotters, at the Estadio Luna Park, in Buenos Aires.
 That same year, the team won the Apertura championship (and repeated again in 1952), and the Official in 1954.
 Two years later, the team won another Official title, remaining unbeaten, and its first Torneo Metropolitano (Metropolitan Tournament) title.
 In 1957, San Lorenzo made its first international tour of Brazil, where the squad won 8 of 12 games played.
 Players on the tour were: Ricardo Lanzillotta (team captain), Herberto Fagnani, Edgar Parizzia, Oscar Zagatti, Carlos Vasino, Vicente Lazzara, Erio Cassetai, and Carlos Marranzino, with Francisco del Río being the head coach of the team.

 San Lorenzo won its first national title in 1958, the Campeonato Argentino (Argentine Championship of Clubs).
 That allowed the team to play its first official tournament outside of Argentina, as the club competed in the South American top-tier level South American Championship of Champions Clubs, where San Lorenzo finished second, behind Defensor Sporting.
 At the Argentine national domestic level, San Lorenzo won the 1958 Apertura title, and finished third in the Buenos Aires championship (although the squad won the 1959 and 1960 titles).
 In 1966, San Lorenzo won the Apertura title finishing unbeaten, and both the Metropolitano and Buenos Aires championships, in 1968.

+European tour

 The 1970s began with the 1970 Metropolitano championship, and the club then winning two titles else in 1971.
 That same year, San Lorenzo toured in Europe, marking the first time that an Argentine team played there.
 The club's layers were Oscar Visciglia, Gustavo Aguirre, Carlos Perroni, Carlos Garro, Dante Massolini, Norberto Pacheco, Carlos Perales, Abel Rojas, Néstor Delgui, and Emilio Dumani, with Edgard Parizzia acting as the team's head coach.
 San Lorenzo defeated OKK Beograd, Yugoslavian national league club, and six rivals from Italy.
 They also played against the Spain national team.
 During that tour, the team was nicknamed, La Catedral (The cathedral), after a speech from team player Emilio Dumani, saying: "This is a team that always fights, and never turns off... like the lights of a Cathedral".

 Despite those successful years, the 1973 Buenos Aires championship was their last title until the 2010s.